Precision control of charge coherence in parallel double dot systems through spin-orbit interaction: Introduction

-In this Letter, we shall provide an alternative scheme for the coherence manipulation of charge qubits through the cross-correlations of the dot-lead couplings in nanostructures, where the tunable inter-dot coupling is not required.
-We analyze the coherence dynamics of electrons by exactly solving the master equation of the corresponding reduced density matrix \cite{Tu08235311,Jin10083013}.
-The result indicates that the qubit can stay in a decoherence-free coherence state, in which the coherence phase between the two qubit states can be precisely controlled through the cross-correlation.
-In other words, the qubit is effectively isolated from its contacts and the coherence manipulation is largely simplified.
-This will greatly simplify the current technology for coherence manipulation of electrons in nanostructures.
+Recently, spin-orbit interaction in quantum dots has attracted much attention both theoretically and experimentally due to its potential roles in nano electronic devices and spintronics.
+For instance, researchers have shown that the electron spins in quantum dots can be electrically controlled by spin-orbit couplings. \cite{Deb05226803,Fli06240501,Gol06165319,Lev1119} It has also been shown that efficiently polarizing and manipulating the electron spin in a QD via spin-orbit interaction \cite{Sun06235301} plays an important role in the coherent interaction of qubits, \cite{Ste03115306,Ste04140501} and provides a promising mechanism for coherent spin rotations. \cite{Now071430} In this article, we propose a scheme for the coherence control of two spin-polarized charge states with two parallel quantum dots by using the Rashba spin-orbit coupling.
+We analyze the coherence dynamics of electrons by solving the exact master equation of the corresponding reduced density matrix. \cite{Tu08235311,Jin10083013} The result indicates that the parallel double dot can stay in a dynamically decoherence-free coherence space, \cite{Xio12032107} in which the coherence phase between the two charge states can be precisely controlled through the Rashba spin-orbit interaction.
+In other words, the parallel double dot is effectively isolated from its contacts and the coherence control can be largely simplified.
+This may provide an alternative scheme for the coherence manipulation of two charge states in parallel quantum dots, where the tunable inter-dot coupling is not required.